kevin-orr/interviewQs/scala/README.md

 * A trait can contain fields and concrete methods.
 * A trait cannot have any "class" parameters (i.e., parameters passed to the primary constructor of a class - for now).<br>
 * In classes, *super* calls are statically bound, in traits, they are dynamically bound.
 Traits are like Interfaces in Java 8 except traits can also hold state.
-So were a java dev might use and Interface + Abstract Class, a Scala dev would most likely use a trait.
+So were a java dev might use an Interface + Abstract Class combo, a Scala dev would most likely use a trait.
 <br>

 ### Q. What's the difference between call-by-value and call-by-name?<br>